gabrielezereik/NumberPickerPlugin/README.md

-# NumberPickerPlugin
+# RangePickerPlugin
-Phonegap/Cordova plugin for Android and iOS implementing a native number picker.
+Phonegap/Cordova plugin for Android and iOS implementing a native range picker.

 # Installation
 ```